 This is the official DoD source for media products related to the removal of USS Arizona's mooring platforms.

-The U.S. Navy, in partnership with the Pearl Harbor National Memorial (PERL), will remove two concrete mooring platforms attached to the USS Arizona hull in the aftermath of Dec.
-7, 1941, to facilitate salvage operations of the wreck.
+The U.S. Navy, in partnership with the Pearl Harbor National Memorial (PERL), completed the removal of large portions of two concrete mooring platforms Sept.
+30, 2025.

 This is the official DoD source for media products related to the removal of USS Arizona's mooring platforms.

-The U.S. Navy, in partnership with the Pearl Harbor National Memorial (PERL), will remove two concrete mooring platforms attached to the USS Arizona hull in the aftermath of Dec.
-7, 1941, to facilitate salvage operations of the wreck.
+The U.S. Navy, in partnership with the Pearl Harbor National Memorial (PERL), completed the removal of large portions of two concrete mooring platforms Sept.
+30, 2025.

-For more than 80 years, the platforms have remained connected to the ship.
+For more than 80 years, the platforms remained connected to the ship.

 After Platform 1 partially collapsed in October 2023, Navy divers assigned to Mobile Diving Salvage Unit One (MDSU-1) and PERL's Submerged Resources Center (SRC) conducted site investigations to document and assess the condition of both platforms and the ship’s hull.
 Ultimately, the Navy decided to remove the platforms to prevent possible damage to USS Arizona, its memorial and the environment.